apache/cordova-docs/www/_posts/2023-09-12-camera-media-file-transfer-plugin-release.md

 ### `cordova-plugin-camera`

 * **Android 13 Support**

+    In this release of the `camera` plugin, the `maxSdkTarget` for the `WRITE_EXTERNAL_STORAGE` permission has been set to `32`.
+This change was made as the permission has been deprecated and replaced by Android 13's more granular permissions, `READ_MEDIA_IMAGES` and `READ_MEDIA_VIDEO`.
+Additionally, the `getPermissions` method has been improved to accurately fetch the required permissions based on the Android version.
+If Android 13 and above, it will also fetch based on media type.

+    Furthermore, to support the new granular permissions and Android 13 (SDK 33), we have raised the minimum requirement for `cordova-android` to version `12.0.0`.
+This version of Cordova-Android specifically includes the necessary updates to handle Android 13 and compile your project with the new permissions successfully.

 * **Removed Deprecated Platforms**
 * **Retain Image Exif Data from Photo Library (iOS)**

 ### `cordova-plugin-media`

 * **Android 13 Support**

+    In this release of the `media` plugin, the depdendency of the file plugin has been bumped to `8.0.0` which introduced Android 13 support.
+This support includes the Android 13's more granular permissions `READ_MEDIA_IMAGES`, `READ_MEDIA_VIDEO`, and `READ_MEDIA_AUDIO`.

+    Additional we have raised the minimum requirement for `cordova-android` to version `12.0.0`.

+    For more information, check out the [Cordova's File Plugin 8.0.0 release blog post](https://cordova.apache.org/news/2023/07/11/file-plugin-8.0.0.html).

 * **Removed Deprecated Windows Platforms**
 * **Ability to files from custom scheme an leading slash directory paths**
 * **Increased Android's Audio Quality**